Shi Zhe: Second Sino–Japanese War and Chinese Civil War

 On March 25, 1940, Shi Zhe arrived in Yan'an and met Mao Zedong for the first time.
-In the early days of returning to China, Shi Zhe was an observer of the Communist International, reporting on the upcoming Seventh National Congress of the Communist Party of China.
+In the early days of returning to China, Shi Zhe was an observer of the Communist International, reporting on the upcoming 7th National Congress of the Chinese Communist Party.
 When the Communist International was dissolved in 1943, Shi Zhe's observer mission disappeared.
 However, Shi Zhe was still a very important liaison between China and the Soviet Union, responsible for (among other things) the telegram exchanges between Mao Zedong and Stalin and the translation tasks of Mao Zedong’s Soviet visitors.

 In January 1943, Shi Zhe was appointed as the Director of the First Bureau of the Central Social Affairs Department (SAD).
 Under the leadership of Kang Sheng, he participated in the Yan'an Rectification Movement and was involved in the rescue of Xi Zhongxun, after he was falsely accused of being a spy.

 Later, Shi Zhe participated in intelligence and sabotage operations against the Japanese and the Nationalist Government of Chiang Kai-shek.
 In March 1947, he was ordered to travel between northern Shaanxi and western Shanxi to translate telegrams between Chinese and Soviet leaders and to participate in the North China Land Reform Group.
-In March 1948, he accompanied Mao Zedong to Xibaipo and served as the Director of the Political Secretaries Office of the Secretariat of the CPC Central Committee.
+In March 1948, he accompanied Mao Zedong to Xibaipo and served as the Director of the Political Secretaries Office of the Secretariat of the Chinese Communist Party.

 1949–1957: Years in Power

 On the eve of the founding of the People’s Republic of China, the Central Committee sent a delegation led by Liu Shaoqi to visit the Soviet Union secretly, with Shi Zhe as an accompanying translator and assistant.
 After the founding of the People’s Republic of China, Shi Zhe served as the first Director of the Marxist-Leninist Research Bureau (which in 1953 later became the Compilation and Translation Bureau, with Shi remaining as Director) President of the Beijing Foreign Studies University, and President of the Foreign Languages Press.

-He also served as the Russian translator for Mao Zedong, Zhou Enlai, Liu Shaoqi, Zhu De and other senior leaders of the Communist Party of China.
+He also served as the Russian translator for Mao Zedong, Zhou Enlai, Liu Shaoqi, Zhu De and other senior leaders of the CCP.
 He successively visited the Soviet Union and Eastern European countries with Mao Zedong, Zhou Enlai, Zhu De and others, and participated in the dialogue between the leaders of the various Communist countries.
 Most notably, he was the chief interpreter in the negotiation between Mao Zedong and Stalin for the signing of the Sino-Soviet Treaty of Friendship, Alliance and Mutual Assistance.